hbhbhbac/Neural-Machine-Translation/README.md

 ![shart](https://user-images.githubusercontent.com/1300982/78967582-ca242300-7afa-11ea-8b5c-678db76f8d01.png)

 The second figure presents the predictions of the model when fed with the English sentences from the test data.
+I have highlighted the lines with sentences in French language that were badly or partially predicted (translated).

 ![result](https://user-images.githubusercontent.com/1300982/78998855-63762800-7b41-11ea-83b1-d6d77a802637.png)